-Led by: Bernie Kim
+Led by: Michael Park

 At New Covenant Fellowship Church, missions is deeply ingrained into our identity.
 We have a rich and active missions ministry which includes 3 main parts: 1) Long-term missions, 2) Short-term missions, and 3) Missions awareness and support.

 We support many long-term missionaries that are sent out from our midst to nations such as the Philippines, Thailand, and domestic locations as well.
 Our short-term missions program is thriving with winter and summer trips for a wide range of ages and experience levels.
 Recent trips have been to Thailand, the Philippines, Mexico, Japan and Ecuador.
 We select our locations with the intention of developing long term relationships to support local missionaries and the indigenous communities they serve.

 Finally, we strive to cultivate a missional culture at NCFC by keeping our congregation prayerfully engaged in the Great Commission globally.
 Whether it be supporting our long-term missionaries with care packages and prayer letters, hosting guest speakers to share their experiences and testimonies, or getting involved in the Missions Committee at NCFC, there are many avenues available for our members to be involved in seeing the Gospel of Jesus Christ shared with the nations.

 Faith in Action exists to be a blessing in the name of the Lord Jesus to our neighbors who live among us here in our community.
 Currently, we have an ongoing relationship with the Montgomery County Coalition for the Homeless (MCCH).
 Every other month, we prepare and serve a meal for the emergency men’s shelter.
 We also have a few volunteers who regularly serve in the Vocational Lab to help the residents with computer skills, resume writing, and job searches.
 Through these interactions, we pray that God would sprinkle our conversations with the compassion, love, grace and truth of Jesus.